World Database of Happiness

-The World Database of Happiness is a web-based archive of research findings on subjective appreciation of life.
+The World Database of Happiness is a web-based archive of research findings on subjective appreciation of life, based in the Erasmus Happiness Economics Research Organization of the Erasmus University Rotterdam in The Netherlands.
 The database contains both an overview of scientific publications on happiness and a digest of research findings.
-The database contains information on how happy people are in a wide range of circumstances and in 165 different nations.
 Happiness is defined as the degree to which an individual judges the quality of his or her life as a whole favorably.
 Two 'components' of happiness are distinguished: hedonic level of affect (the degree to which pleasant affect dominates) and contentment (perceived realization of wants).

 Aims

-The World Database of Happiness is a tool to quickly acquire an overview on the ever-growing stream of research findings on happiness Medio 2019 the database covered some 30,000 scientific findings, of which about 12,500 are distributional findings (on how happy people are) and another 17,500 correlational findings (on factors associated with more and less happiness).
+The World Database of Happiness is a tool to quickly acquire an overview on the ever-growing stream of research findings on happiness Medio 2023 the database covered some 16,000 scientific publications on happiness, from which were extracted 23,000 distributional findings (on how happy people are) and another 24,000 correlational findings (on factors associated with more and less happiness).
 The first findings date from 1915.

-Findings
+Technique

 The World Database of Happiness is a ‘findings archive’, which consists of electronic ‘finding pages’ on which separate research results are described in a standard format and terminology.
 These finding pages can be selected on various characteristics, such as population studies, the measure of happiness used and observed co-variates.
 All finding-pages have a specific internet address to which links can be made in scientific review papers or policy recommendations.
 This allows a concise presentation of many findings in a table, while providing readers with access to detail.